sixgweb/oc-plugin-documentation/docs/attributize/faq.md

 Let's say you accidentally delete the **First Name** field.
 Luckily, the data remains in the table and is easily retrievable by recreating the **First Name** field.

 ## Invalid date value supplied to DateTime helper
 This happens when an existing Field, with model data, is changed to a datetime type.
 You must either update the records to use a datetime value or revert the Field back to the original type.

+## Can I Customize Frontend Output?
+Attributize provides a visual field editor for native OCMS fields and exposes the backend fields for frontend use.
+Attributize does **not** provide a method to override field output and the backend partials are used to generate the field HTML.